skorokithakis/django-tokenauth/README.md

 login.
 If this is not specified, the user will be redirected to the URL that is specified in the `TOKENAUTH_LOGIN_REDIRECT` setting.

+There is an additional piece of functionality that allows a user to change their email address.
+To do that, pass `new_email` to `email_login_link` with the user's new, desired email address.
+An email with a token will be sent to the new address, and when the user clicks that link, their email address will be changed.

 To log someone out, just redirect them to `tokenauth:logout` (or use Django's built-in function, or roll your own.
 It's just standard logout).